mehmetyucelsaritas/MLOps_Project/reports/README.md

 >
 > Answer:

 **Cloud Usage and Cost Analysis**: A total of **€15.04** was spent during the development of this project.
 The most expensive service by a significant margin was **Google Compute Engine**, with a cost of **€10.29**  and **Google Compute Run** with **€3.48** which is most likely due to the continuous runtime costs of virtual machine instances used during development and deployment.

-The second highest cost category was **Networking**, with a total expense of **€0.60**, which is significantly lower compared to Compute Engine.
 Other services contributed only negligibly cost.

 **Experience of Working in the Cloud**: My overall experience of working in the cloud was ultimately positive.
 At the beginning, the process was challenging due to the steep learning curve.
 Setting up the cloud environment, managing permissions and roles, and understanding the billing structure in order to avoid unnecessary costs required considerable effort and attention.